ConsenSysMesh/stow-resources/using-etherscan.md

-# Using etherscan for Linnia Events
+# Using etherscan for Stow Events

 # Intro